anonymous67552/ICLR_MorphCurveVAE/README.md

 ---

+## Environment Setup

+This repository includes a `requirements.txt` file listing the Python packages needed.
+We recommend creating a fresh virtual environment.

+---

 ## Citation and Attribution

 If you use this code or data in your research, **please cite the original dataset authors**: